HackAndPwn/HackAndPwn.github.io/_posts/2020-05-23-windows-7-esu-patching.md

 There is an issue if the AD LDS feature is installed after Windows 7 SP1.
 Essentially, if this situation occurs, updates included with the Convenince rollup do not apply correctly.
 Therefore, these updates need to be installed manually in order to fully update the feature.
 More details can be found [here](http://windows-update-checker.com/FAQ/ConvenienceRollupKB3125574-Issues.htm).

 There are a dozen different updates related to AD LDS.
-However, after careful analysis, only half of the have components not succeeded by later updates.
+However, after careful analysis, only half of them have components not superseeded by later updates.
 The required updates are listed in the table below.

 The unnecessary updates related to AD LDS are: KB2898997, KB2922852, KB3042816, KB3160352 , KB3184471, and KB3198591.